applied-systems-biology/jipipe-website/content/documentation-java-api/algorithm/custom-declaration.md

 # Creating a custom declaration

 To create a custom declaration, inherit from [ACAQAlgorithmDeclaration](/external/apidocs/org/hkijena/acaq5/api/algorithm/ACAQAlgorithmDeclaration.html).
 The most important functions are `clone()` and `newInstance()`.

+Register the declaration either via a direct call to `registerAlgorithm(ACAQAlgorithmDeclaration)` or (recommended) via a task that inherits from [ACAQAlgorithmRegistrationTask](/external/apidocs/org/hkijena/acaq5/api/registries/ACAQAlgorithmRegistrationTask.html).
+You can inherit from the default implementation [ACAQDefaultAlgorithmRegistrationTask](/external/apidocs/org/hkijena/acaq5/api/registries/ACAQDefaultAlgorithmRegistrationTask.html) that comes with pre-made functionality to check for common dependencies.
+The reason behind using a task is that some algorithm-internal classes might require that data types or annotation types are already registered.